sakshilokhande26/WeatherETL_AWSProject/README.md

 # Data Engineering Weather Data Analysis Project

 ## **Overview**
-  This project aims to securely manage, streamline, and perform analysis on the structured and semi-structured YouTube videos data based on the video categories and the trending metrics.
+  This project aims to securely manage, streamline, and perform analysis on the structured and semi-structured weather data based on the cities in India

 ## **Project Goals**
   Data Ingestion — Build a mechanism to ingest data from different sources